wgslr/getting-started/README.md

 ./run_onedata.sh --provider --provider-fqdn <public ip or FQDN of your machine>
 ```

+and wait until it successfully starts.

-Now that after Oneprovider is up, you can check it's administration panel at:
+When Oneprovider is up, you can check it's administration panel at:

 ```
 https://<public ip or FQDN of your machine>:9443